-The Pain Opioid Epidemic Project (Pain Opioid Project Website) is an experiment in citizen engagement (Citizenism) inspired by the belief that we as citizens must engage with our fellow citizens and relevant stakeholders to achieve solutions to the challenges that face our communities and our nation.
-The Pain Opioid Epidemic Project (Medium) primary goal is to address the political system and the role of the citizen within it, the challenges of the system will be taken as a given and the presentation will focus on the actual aspects and problems associated with the pain opioid epidemic.
-In addition to the symptoms associated with opioid use and the pain management, the Opioid Project focuses on the underlying “symptoms of the diseases of the US political system”.
+The Pain Opioid Epidemic Project (The Project) is an experiment in citizen engagement inspired by the belief that we as citizens must engage with our fellow citizens and relevant stakeholders to achieve solutions to the challenges that face our communities and our nation.
+The Project's primary goal is to address the political system and the role of the citizen within it, the challenges of the system will be taken as a given and the presentation will focus on the actual aspects and problems associated with the pain opioid epidemic.
+In addition to the symptoms associated with opioid use and the pain management, The Project focuses on the underlying “symptoms of the diseases of the US political system”.
 These symptoms are an epiphenomena for a more virulent if not “mortal disease” of the US body politic.
 The environment that maintains the veracity of the symptom is the political/ economic reality (Democracy-Capitalism) can lead to despair/ alienation, marginalization, hopelessness, helplessness.
 It sets a spotlight on the cause and offers a “treatment” citizen oriented approach to underlying challenges in the US body politic.

 Viewing the entire opioid ecosystem and addressing the interconnected elements provide an excellent framework to test a “citizen centric” approach to address the problems facing our nation.
 More specifically, the challenge of pain opioid epidemic is best understood from the complexity/ ecosystem lens.
 Exploring and understanding the pain opioid ecosystem, the various stakeholders, their interaction and the dynamics driving and maintaining the various issues provides potential “solutions” at the various levels of the complex ecosystem.